Ride along with us and see the sights on our trip to United Nations Framework Convention on Climate Change in Morocco.

 Next they speak of achieving the mass dissemination of sustainable building knowledge for the bottom up advancement of all builders in all countries.
 Very cool!
 I love this. it gives me hope in the face of the recent election.
 Actually, this turns out to be a theme for the whole conference - that we can still achieve our goals by simply continuing to do our thing...regardless of policy .

-After this is will work on making the USA a member branch. perhaps through NESEA
+After this Construction 21 will work on making the USA a member branch. perhaps--through NESEA.

 Sylvain- Monday 11/14